Qualification routes including Solicitors Qualifying Exam (SQE) and Future Bar Training (FBT)

 Planned changes to the route to qualify as a solicitor (SQE)

 For those intending to qualify as a solicitor, the current process involves completing a Qualifying Law Degree (or law conversion course) followed by the Legal Practice Course (LPC) and a training contract of two years.
-The new route for qualification will remove the need for a Qualifying Law Degree; all that will be required in future is a degree or equivalent (such as a degree-level apprenticeship) followed by successful completion of the Solicitors Qualifying Exam and two years' qualifying work experience.
-It is intended that these changes will be introduced by the SRA from 2021.
+The new route for qualification will remove the need for a Qualifying Law Degree (QLD); all that will be required in future is a degree or equivalent (such as a degree-level apprenticeship) followed by successful completion of the Solicitors Qualifying Exam and two years' qualifying work experience.

 However, the planned SQE will require students to demonstrate knowledge of subjects that are expected to relate closely to those included within the QLD, so a law degree will remain an excellent first step towards a legal career.